adilcr01/CarPricePredictionStreamlit/Car Price Prediction/readme.md

 ##### The next step would be to follow the instruction given in the Heroku Documentation to deploy a web app.

+## How to run the project on local system?
+##### 1. Clone this repository in your local system.
+##### 2. Open your IDE from your project directory and Install all the libraries mentioned in the requirements.txt file with the command pip install -r requirements.txt.
+##### 3. Run the app.py file by clicking the run button.
+##### 4. Go to your browser and type http://127.0.0.1:5000/ in the address bar.
+##### Hurray!
+That's it.

+## Link to the application
+Check out the live demo: https://car-price-streamlit.herokuapp.com/

+##### Note: You might expect delay in loading the website as the webframework used is Streamlit.